jnlinao/penguin/README.md

+### Project Background

-The modern enterprise requires a Change Management solution that is equipped to support any and all changes they may face.
-Through advanced automation and workflow, ChangeGear has been designed to streamline the entire change and release management process.
-Organizations are enabled to meet auditing and compliance requirements with ease.
-Universally, IT Service Management (ITSM) is an important corporate function responsible for leveraging innovation to increase value, maximizing user productivity, providing end-to-end tech services, and so much more.
+IT Service Management (ITSM) is an important corporate function responsible for leveraging innovation to increase value, maximizing user productivity, providing end-to-end tech services, and so much more.

-<br><br>
-Currently, **Niagara IT departments are facing the business issue** of dealing with ChangeGear Incidents that are (a) incorrectly assigned (b) out of the scope of what the corresponding team should be responsible for. **This leads to an inefficient allocation of department resources the misalignment of team goals, responsibilities, and accountability.** As a result, expectations and the execution of these teams may ultimately become skewed as perceived by end users.
-From working with the WMS team and leading a monthly meeting to perform descriptive analytics of tickets, there is a widespread concern surronding this dilemma.
-Our team faces an overwhelmingly high volume of tickets that are typically out of scope and incorrectly assigned.
+IT departments are facing the business issue of dealing with helpdesk incidents that are (a) incorrectly assigned (b) out of the scope of what the corresponding team should be responsible for.
+This leads to an inefficient allocation of department resources the misalignment of team goals, responsibilities, and accountability.
+As a result, expectations.

-<br><br>
-This opportunity proposes a potential solution for **Multi Classification via Supervised Machine Learning** to categorize support tickets based on a fixed number of business groups and department teams.
-We can easily scrape text and category from each ticket and train a model to associate certain words and phrases with a particular category.
-If incoming tickets are classified with a higher accuracy through a trained and tested model, this will lead to more team efficiency, saving a significant amount of time.
-Additionally, this proposed solution specifically addresses the faultiness of human error and perception: end users may not fully understand the roles and responsibilities of each IT team while IT Teams can equally contribute to this business error by accepting a mistaken ticket. **Resultantly, this leads to a cycle of poor IT Governance**.
-<br><br>
-This analysis expects the following outcomes:
-1. Machine learning can provide immediate cost savings and more accurate predictions than the human counterpart.
-2. Better categorization of ticket assignment.
-3. Understanding of the words and features as specific issues/software/problems that are correlated with each team.
+### Project Challanges
+* Getting the data we need to build a reliable NLP model -- can the data be trusted?
+* How can we ensure data quality?
+* What are the steps for data preprocessing?
+* What kind of solution will solve this issue while pleasing stakeholders (IT executives and organization end-users?)

+### Project Highlights

+* Advanced explaratory analytics to understand data
+* Advanced preprocessing to eliminate bad data, handle text corpus, and deal with missing data
+* Utilized under/over sampling to manage a severly imbalanced classification problem
+* Developed a model evaluation pipeline for highest performing classifier with the best parameters using grid search (Logistic Regression, Naive Bayes, Gradient Boosted Trees)
+* Optimized for precision over recall and accuracy

+### Project Solution

+* Designed a successful model logistic regression with an 87% precision score
+* Delivered a user-facing product with a simple UI and effective data communication of model
+* Saved thousands of $'s